MarkMelotto/BEP/README.md

     This calculates in the same way TEST_14 does, but now it has errors in measurements added.
     So it theoretically calculates the error om resistor, diameter of the laser beam and error in path length.
     That is why it drops to 0 at the last data point.

+- measurements

+  This is where you can find the data from my performed measurements.